Cyvernes/ActiveLearningForConnectomics/README.md

 You can try to install necessary packages with the requirements.txt

 ```
-cd path\to\ActiveLearningForConnectomics
+cd path/to/ActiveLearningForConnectomics
 pip install -r requirements.txt
 ```
 If these requirements does not work on your machine, please follow the installation procedure of the [official SAM Repository](https://github.com/facebookresearch/segment-anything#installation).
 We recommend using python3.10.

-This projects uses SAM and our experiments have been done with the [ViT-H](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth) SAM model checkpoint.
+This project uses SAM and our experiments have been done with the [ViT-H](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth) SAM model checkpoint.
 It is recomended to use this checkpoint.
 Should your machine not able to load the checkpoint, other checkpoints are available on the [official SAM Repository](https://github.com/facebookresearch/segment-anything#model-checkpoints).

 ## Getting Started

-To get started with the pipeline, please follow the [tutorial](https://github.com/Cyvernes/ActiveLearningForConnectomics/blob/main/TUTORIAL.md)
+To get started with the pipeline, please follow the [tutorial](https://github.com/Cyvernes/ActiveLearningForConnectomics/blob/main/TUTORIAL.md).

 ## Pipeline Features